phpreboot/website/contribution-guide.md

 Some key terms:

 - PHP Reboot repo: Main repository of PHP reboot https://github.com/phpreboot/website
-- Fork: Repository you make through form https://github.com/<your-name>/website.
+- fork: Repository you make through form https://github.com/<your-name>/website.
 - remote: Git specific term to represent different repository.
 - origin: Default remote of git.
-On your checkout, it will represent Fork.
+On your checkout, it will represent your fork.
 - upstream: Suggested remote name for PHP Reboot Repo.
+- PR (pull request): It's you asking the PHP Reboot Repo to review and accept/reject your modifications.

 In git, remotes represents repository.
 With clone of your fork, you get your first remote as `origin`, which points to your github repository.
 You can check it with command `git remote -v`.